nikoliu5/Ubiquant_competition_public/README.md

 ## Further Improvements
 Our high-frequency trading system, while efficient, has areas for enhancement to boost performance and stability:

-- Model Overfitting: The LightGBM model, pivotal for predicting stock movements, risks overfitting to current market data.
+- **Model Overfitting**: The LightGBM model, pivotal for predicting stock movements, risks overfitting to current market data.
 Implementing advanced validation and regularization methods could mitigate this, ensuring more consistent performance across different market conditions.

-- Unrealized PnL Calculation: Accurate computation of unrealized profit and loss (PnL) is challenging during volatile market swings.
+- **Unrealized PnL Calculation**: Accurate computation of unrealized profit and loss (PnL) is challenging during volatile market swings.
 Improving these calculations will offer a more accurate financial overview, aiding better decision-making.

-- Risk Management: Current risk management strategies need strengthening, especially in minimizing losses during significant drawdowns.
+- **Risk Management**: Current risk management strategies need strengthening, especially in minimizing losses during significant drawdowns.
 Developing sophisticated risk mitigation algorithms will enhance the system's resilience against adverse market trends.

-- Target Variable Design: The target variable that guides the predictive model could be refined.
+- **Target Variable Design**: The target variable that guides the predictive model could be refined.
 A more accurately designed target variable, possibly incorporating a broader range of market indicators, will improve the model's comprehension of stock price movements and stability.

 Addressing these areas will not only enhance the system's accuracy and reliability but also ensure sustained competitive performance in high-frequency trading environments.